Participating accommodations only

 PROVINCIAL HERITAGE PLACE

-A bustling living history village where visitors are immersed in the sights, sounds, colours and personalities of the past.
+A bustling living history village and museum where visitors are immersed in the sights, sounds, colours and personalities of the past.

 New Brunswick’s provincial art gallery, featuring exhibitions of historic and contemporary Canadian and European art, with a focus on New Brunswick and the Atlantic region.